Actionable best practices for a strategic planning retreat

 Identify who should participate

 Include those who will lead and implement the strategy.
-Their active engagement before, during, and after the meeting increases the likelihood of a successful retreat.
-Employee participation is essential at every stage of the planning process, but strategic planning retreats often involve leadership and key decision-makers.
+Active engagement before, during, and after the meeting increases the likelihood of a successful retreat.

 Set an agenda